hoangmit/mscds/docs/low_lvl_mem.md

 ## Introduction ##

 This memory manager provides a simple set of APIs to access multiple types of memory namely: local RAM memory, local file, and remote file.
 The memory manager handles file access, address mapping, data caching and network communication to simplify and unify the process.
 Different memory types can be read/written through a basic API which handle the detailed operations.
 The manager also provide advanced API with more type details for user who prefer optimizations.

 There are four main abstract classes: Data structures, Memory region, Allocator and Archive.
 (Each abstract concepts may have multiple implementations, but shares the same interface.)
-The interactions between these classes are:
-`Data structure` uses `Memory Region`s for memory access.
-Blank `MemoryRegion`s are created from `Allocator`.
-`Memory region`s can be saved or loaded into `Archive`.
+The interactions between these classes are: `Data structure` uses `Memory Region`s for memory access.
+Blank `MemoryRegion`s are created from `Allocator`. `Memory region`s can be saved or loaded into `Archive`.

 <div style="text-align:center;">
 <img src="./mem_images/diagram1.png" alt="Drawing" style="width: 300px;"/>
 </div>

 Memory region is an abstract of a physical RAM memory region.
 It is consecutive memory region in RAM, which is similar to a fixed array of characters.
 Allocator is an abstraction of C language's `malloc()` function.
 Archive is an abstraction of a file on hard disk.
 The abstraction layer deals with: file caching schemes, file location and access mode, e.g. remote or local file.

-### Examples ###
+### Archive type examples ###

 <div style="text-align:center;">
 <img src="./mem_images/Picture1.png" alt="Drawing" style="width: 420px;"/>